Tambo, Queensland: Geography

 Tambo is in Central West Queensland, Australia, on the banks of the Barcoo River.
 Tambo is 101 km southeast of the town of Blackall via the Landsborough Highway, 118 km north of Augathella, 201 km north of Charleville, 736 km north west of Toowoomba and approximately 862 km north west of the state capital, Brisbane.

 The Barcoo River runs through the town and sits near the Grey Range – part of the "Roof of Queensland" section of the Great Dividing Range.

 The Landsborough Highway—part of the National Highway network linking Brisbane and Darwin—passes through Tambo.
-Tambo is also connected to Alpha and Springsure by the Dawson Development Road.
+Tambo is also connected to Springsure and Alpha by the Dawson Developmental Road and the Alpha Tambo Road.

 History

-Indigenous

 The area on which the town of Tambo now sits was home of many different Aboriginal groups including the Wadjaling, Wadjalad, Wadjabangai, and Pitjara.

-19th century

 The first European exploration of the district was by Sir Thomas Mitchell, popularly known as "Major Mitchell", in 1846.
 For approximately the next 15 years the area was unused until selectors began taking land in 1861.

 The town of Carrangarra was founded in 1863, making it the oldest town in western Queensland.
 Like much of the west, sheep became the mainstay of the economy.
 The settlement was renamed Tambo in 1868.
 The name Tambo comes from an Indigenous Australian word, meaning hidden place, or "resting place, fish, shady waters, hidden waters, a secluded spot, hidden place and native yam."

 A branch of the Queensland National Bank was first established in 1875.